ChristopherCochet/salary_prediction_flask_heroku/README.md

     ```

+### Tracking our progress
   - [X] Train a salary prediction regression model and save the model and preprocessing pipeline
   - [X] Create a Python Flask app to expose the regression model through a web API
   - [ ] Test the Flask App locally
-  - [ ] Create a Heroku build environment
-  - [ ] Deploy and Test the Heroku and Flask API to the Cloud
+  - [ ] Create a Heroku build environment, Deploy and Test the Heroku Flask API to the Cloud

 # 3. Test the Flask App and API locally

 ## Pre-requisite
   * Git clone the following repo containing the python code and environement file

-  1 - Activate your python environment
+  1 - Activate your python environment and shell
   ```
   (venv) $ pipenv shell
   ```